bookofproofs/bookofproofs.github.io/_sources/history/19th-century/abbe.md

 **Ernst Abbe** was a German instument maker who made important improvements in lens design.

 ### Mathematical Profile (Excerpt):
-* Elisabetha had been born on 29 June 1809 in Eisenach and Georg and Elisabetha had two children, Ernst, the subject of this biography, and Johanna Sophie (known as Sophie), born 28 April 1841 in Eisenach.
-* Ernst, however, won scholarships and was helped through his studies by his father's employer.
 * These quotes indicate clearly that Abbe's upbringing was the key to understanding his life so let us examine it in more detail.
 * Georg Adam Abbe had been a book printer before his marriage, but then was employed in the Eichel-Streiber spinning mill.
-* The Eichel-Streiber family owned the Burgmühle building on the outskirts of Eisenach where some of their workers were housed and the Abbe family moved into the Burgmühle.
-* When Ernst was five years old he had to take his father his lunch in a box.
-* His father would quickly eat the meal leaning against a machine then, quickly giving the empty box back to Ernst, he resumed his work.
-* When writing of his childhood in later life, Ernst explained how distressing he found it seeing how workers like his father were being exploited.
 * During the repeated house searches, Ernst had to give the refugees appropriate signs to keep them calm.
 * When the day for his departure came, Ernst had to take him to a remote place that night, where a wagon was waiting for him to continue his journey.
 * From the age of seven, Abbe attended elementary school in Eisenach.
-* Abbe's father, however, thought this would not be possible, since there was no way that he could afford this without financial support.
-* Julius von Eichel-Streiber (1820-1905) was now running the spinning mill where Abbe's father worked, and he said he would support Ernst's schooling on condition that, once completed, he would work for the mill.
 * From the autumn of 1854, Abbe's outstanding performance led to him receiving a scholarship to cover the school fees.
 * Abbe showed extraordinary talent, especially for mathematics and natural sciences, and undertook home study, borrowing books to read on Sundays and holidays.
 * In October 1856 Abbe gave the lecture "The Origin of the Solar System" and, seven weeks later, "Light and Movement."
 Abbe held the role of treasurer of the Association from August to November 1856 and from December 1856 until he left Eisenach on 2 April 1857, he worked as its "Librarian and Archivist," a role which greatly appealed to him.
 * In at least two ways Abbe was very lucky in being able to go continue his studies at university.
-* The second piece of luck concerns the agreement that Abbe's father had made with Julius von Eichel-Streiber that Ernst would work at the mill after his secondary education.
 * It is probable that Gustav Köpp, the headmaster, had approached von Eichel-Streiber on Abbe's behalf, for we certainly know he thought very highly of his outstanding pupil.
 * Abbe entered the State University of Jena, his "local university" in the Grand Duchy of Saxony-Weimar-Eisenach, after Easter 1857.
 * Abbe also attended lectures by the botanist Matthias Jacob Schleiden (1804-1881) and the paleontologist Ernst Erhard Friedrich Wilhelm Schmid (1815-1885).